-- 3.1 When staff join Chadsgrove they will be informed of the safeguarding children arrangements in place.
-They will be given a copy of this policy including its Appendices, part 1 and Annex A of Keeping Children Safe in Education, the school's code of conduct and told who the DSL is, who acts in their absence and what this role includes.
-Staff are required to sign a form stating that they have read and understood part 1 and Annex A of the 'Keeping Children Safe in Education' guidance. - 3.2 All staff will receive induction in safeguarding children.
+- 3.1 When staff join Chadsgrove they will be informed of the safeguarding children arrangements.
+They will be given a copy of this policy including its Appendices, and the school's safeguarding response to children who go missing from education, the pupil behaviour policy, part 1 of Keeping Children Safe in Education (and Annex A for school leaders and those who work directly with children) and the school's code of conduct.
+They will also be told who the DSL is, who acts in their absence and what this role includes.
+Staff are required to sign a form stating that they have read and understood each of these documents. - 3.2 All staff will receive induction in safeguarding children.
 The induction programme will include basic child protection information relating to signs and symptoms of abuse, how to manage a disclosure from a child, when and how to record a concern about the welfare of a child and advice on safe working practice.
-This information can be found in Appendices b and c - 3.3 All volunteers, supply staff, contractors and regular visitors to Chadsgrove School will be told where the Safeguarding policy is kept, given the name of the DSL and deputy/ies and informed of the school's procedures in reporting concerns. - 3.4 All staff will receive training in child protection and safe working practice, updated at least every three years, in line with WSCB guidance.
-This will generally take the form of face to face training and on-line universal safeguarding training provided by the Children e-Academy through the Worcestershire Safeguarding Children Board if necessary.
-In addition, staff will receive safeguarding and child protection updates as required, but at least annually. - 3.5 Staff with specific responsibility for safeguarding children will undertake both single and inter-agency training at a level suitable to their role and responsibilities, updated every two years.
-In addition to formal training the DSL and deputy/ies will update their knowledge and skills via WSCB newsletters, briefings, meetings and seminars, at regular intervals, at least annually - 3.6 Staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, Radicalisation (WRAP training), Management of Allegations of Abuse and cascade the learning from this training to the rest of the staff.
+This information can be found in Appendices A and B - 3.3 All volunteers, supply staff, contractors and regular visitors to Chadsgrove School will be told where the Safeguarding policy is kept, given the name of the DSL and deputy and informed of the school's procedures for reporting concerns. - 3.4 All staff will receive training in child protection and safe working practice, updated at least every three years, in line with the WSCB training strategy.
+Training will include signs and symptoms of abuse and neglect, as well as specific safeguarding issues, such as CSE, FGM, Prevent, on-line safety and peer on peer abuse (including sexting) and sexual violence and sexual harassment.
+Training will also include how to record and report abuse both within school and to Children's Social Care. - 3.5 Training will generally take the form of face to face training and on-line universal safeguarding training provided by the Children e-Academy through the Worcestershire Safeguarding Children Board if necessary.
+In addition, staff will receive safeguarding and child protection updates from the DSL as required, but at least annually. - 3.6 Staff with specific responsibility for safeguarding children will undertake both single and interagency training at a level suitable to their role and responsibilities, updated every two years.
+In addition to formal training the DSL and deputy will update their knowledge and skills via WSCB newsletters, briefings, network meetings and seminars, at regular intervals, at least annually - 3.7 Staff with leadership responsibilities will undertake further relevant training in safeguarding related issues such as CSE, Radicalisation (WRAP training), Sexual Violence and Sexual Harassment and Management of Allegations of Abuse.
+They will cascade the learning from this training to the rest of the staff.